paul-ollis/vim-vpe/docs/api/api.vpe.rst

     This is a dictionary that is used by a Vim function to pass information to Python callback functions.
 Predefined entries are:

     'uid'
         The unique ID for the callback function to be invoked.
     'args'
         A sequence of any unnamed arguments passed to the Vim function.

 **Attributes**

-    .. py:attribute:: vpe.VIM_DEFAULT
+    .. py:attribute:: VIM_DEFAULT

         Special value representing default Vim value for an option.

-    .. py:attribute:: vpe.VI_DEFAULT
+    .. py:attribute:: VI_DEFAULT

         Special value representing default Vi value for an option.

-    .. py:attribute:: vpe.commands
+    .. py:attribute:: commands

-        An object providing Vim commands a methods.
+        An object providing Vim commands as methods.

-        This is in instance of the `Commands` class.
+        This is an instance of the `Commands` class.

-    .. py:attribute:: vpe.log
+    .. py:attribute:: log

         The Vpe log support object.

         This is an instance of the `Log` class.

-    .. py:attribute:: vpe.vim
+    .. py:attribute:: vim

         A replacement for (and wrapper around) the :vim:`python-vim` module.